 Review Procedures and Criteria

-Verify that all the Pharmacy Benefit Manager’s formulary and drug placement-related systems utilized during the examination period use the applicable definition in accordance with all applicable state statutes, rules and regulations.
+Verify that all the PBM’s formulary and drug placement-related systems utilized during the examination period use the applicable definition in accordance with all applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager formularies utilized during the examination period have any drug that meets the definition of specialty placed appropriately and further that any drug that does not meet the definition tiered appropriately in accordance with all applicable state statutes, rules and regulations.
+Verify that the PBM formularies utilized during the examination period have any drug that meets the definition of specialty placed appropriately and further that any drug that does not meet the definition tiered appropriately in accordance with all applicable state statutes, rules and regulations.

-Verify that the Pharmacy Benefit Manager Pharmacy and Therapeutics (P&T) Committee or other Committees decisions and statements use and apply the correct definition of specialty drug to comport with all applicable state statutes, rules and regulations.
+Verify that the PBM P&T Committee or other Committees decisions and statements use and apply the correct definition of specialty drug in compliance with all applicable state statutes, rules and regulations.

-J. Complaints, Grievances, and Appeals
+I. Complaints, Grievances, and Appeals

 1. Purpose